enactjs/cli/docs/building-apps.md

     enact pack [options]

   Options
-    --content-hash    Add a unique hash to output files based on the content of an asset -p, --production  Build in production mode
+    --content-hash    Add a unique hash to output file names based on the content of an asset -p, --production  Build in production mode
     -i, --isomorphic  Use isomorphic code layout
                       (includes prerendering)